levicrews/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a PhD candidate in economics at the University of Chicago.
 My research agenda addresses how the spatial distribution of economic activity affects economic welfare in the long run.
-My recent work examines how the allocation of workers across cities in the US affects the rate of aggregate growth through localized idea diffusion.